Does optimisation actually improve your bottom line?

-When revenue recognition, approval of time registrations and budget follow-ups fill the work day, it can be overwhelming to dedicate time making everything work smarter.
+When revenue recognition, approval of time registrations and budget follow-ups fill the workday, it can be overwhelming to dedicate time to making everything work smarter.

 In the end, you may have a sneaking suspicion your efforts do not even improve the bottom line.